Mohitur669/File-Hider/Readme.md

 You will need to have the following installed on your computer:

 1. Java (I used 21)
-2. MySQL
+2. MySQL Server (I used 8.0.35)
 3. Apache Maven
-4. Google generated app password (for sending emails)
+4. Google generated app password for sending emails (Not your regular google-account password)

+Development OS: Ubuntu 22.04

 ## Maven Dependencies